 Copyright 2012 Jana Margaret Fowler

 Fowler, Jana Margaret.
-"Environmental sampling for detection of norovirus using a real-time RT-PCR Assay: A Tool for Foodborne Outbreak Investigations." thesis, University of Iowa, 2012.
+"Environmental sampling for detection of norovirus using a real-time RT-PCR Assay: A Tool for Foodborne Outbreak Investigations."
+MS (Master of Science) thesis, University of Iowa, 2012.